 - Dressing and grooming

-Above all, we hope these five tips to helping seniors live at home longer have been useful, and we encourage you to try them all.
+We hope these 5 tips to helping seniors live at home longer have been useful and we encourage you to try them all.
 If you have any questions or would like more details about anything you can call us for a free consultation.